mikejoh/gk/CAPA/README.md

 Workflows ofthen have outputs that are expensive to compute.
 Memoization reduces cost and mworkflow execution time by reading the results of previous executions of the same step.

 It stores the output of a template into a specfied cache.

+## The WorkflowSpec

+The `WorkflowSpec` is the main spec of a workflow.
+It defines the workflow to be executed and stores the state of the workflow.

+* `activeDeadlineSeconds` - Duration in seconds relative to the workflow start time.
+* `archiveLogs` - If the container logs should be archived.
+* `arguments` - Contains the parameters and artifacts sent to the workflow entrypoint.
+Params are referencable globally using the `workdlow` variable
+* `artifactGC` - The strategy to use when deleting artifacts from completed or deleted workflows.
+* `artifacyRepositoryRef` - Specifies the configMap name and key containing the artifact repo config.
+* `entrypoint` - Is a template reference to the starting point of the workflow.

 </details>